qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/migration/migration_from_2_x.rst

 Decoration Theme
 ----------------

 * The ``inset`` properties of the decorators have been set to read-only.
-Any inset definitions in your decoration theme or application code should be removed and replaced with padding and / or margin in the appearance theme.
+Any inset definitions in your decoration theme or application code should be removed and replaced with the corresponding ``padding`` and/or ``margin`` in the appearance theme.

 * The ``decorator`` theme key will be ignored.
 All decorations now use `a common class <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.decoration.Decorator>`_, which supports all decoration features.
 You can simply remove any ``decorator`` keys from your custom theme.